-The expense recorded for defined contribution plans included in "Employee benefits expense" amounted to €1.7 billion in 2019 (€1.6 billion in 2018).
+The expense recorded for defined contribution plans included in "Employee benefits expense" amounted to \notin 1.7 billion in 2019 (\notin 1.6 billion in 2018).
 It has primarily involved the special retirement plan for employees with EPIC qualifying status since the creation of the SNCF Employee Pension and Provident Fund in 2007.

 5.3.3.
 Remeasurements of the net defined liability (asset) benefit in non-recyclable reserves liability, the gains and losses will never be transferred to profit or loss in subsequent periods.
-Where necessary, they may be transferred to another equity component (mainly Other reserves).
+Where necessary, they may be transferred to another equity component (mainly Other reserves). benefits (compensation for work-related injuries of active employees over the period of service, long service awards, time-savings account and gradual cessation of activity) continue to be immediately recognised in finance costs over the period.